 The reference style you should use for all pieces of work completed for the School of Biology is the Harvard Referencing system.
-If you are unsure of what the nuances of this system are, then there are very good guides available online (also see section on References below).
-The library produces a referencing style guide, which can be found here:
+If you are unsure of what the nuances of this system are, then there are very good guides available online (also see more information on References on p58).

-https://libguides.st-andrews.ac.uk/Referencing styles
+The Library produces a referencing style guide, which can be found here: https://libguides.st-andrews.ac.uk/Referencing_styles